frejanordsiek/hdf5storage/README.rst

 canonical empty  0.1      ``np.float64([])``
 ===============  =======  =================================

 ..
-[9] Depends on whether there is a complex part or not.
+[11] Depends on whether there is a complex part or not.

 Versions
 ========

+0.1.5.
+Bugfix release fixing a bug where an ``int`` could be stored that is too big to fit into an ``int`` when read back in Python 2.x.
+When it is too big, it is converted to a ``long``.

 0.1.4.
 Bugfix release fixing the following bugs.
 Thanks goes to `mrdomino <https://github.com/mrdomino>`_ for writing the bug fixes.
        * Fixed bug where ``dtype`` is used as a keyword parameter of